NCBI-Codeathons/Host_Phage_Interactions/README.md

 ## Known Host-Virus Interactions Database

-Exisiting databases providing information on hosts and the identity of confirmed viral agents were gathered from [PhagesDB](https://phagesdb.org/) and NCBI VirusHostDB (CITE) were combined and standardized.
+Exisiting databases providing information on hosts (including Bacteria, Archaea, and Eukarya) and the identity of confirmed viral agents were gathered from [PhagesDB](https://phagesdb.org/) and NCBI VirusHostDB/NCBI Virus-Host Database (CITE) were combined and standardized.

+The comprehensive database table consists of X virus-host pairs and a corresponding FASTA file containing the viral sequences.

 ## CRISPR Spacer Database

+CRISPR spacers were compiled from four distinct sources (1) the [CRISPRCasdb](https://crisprcas.i2bc.paris-saclay.fr/Home/Download), built using [CRISPRCasFinder](https://academic.oup.com/nar/article/46/W1/W246/5001162) completely assembled genomes from RefSeq, (2) [a set of spacers](https://www.liebertpub.com/doi/full/10.1089/crispr.2018.0034) built using [CRISPRDetect](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4869251/) on all prokaryotic assemblies in NCBI's RefSeq (December, 2017), (3) a set of spacers found in [24345 high-quality metagenome assembled genomes](https://www.nature.com/articles/s41586-019-1058-x) (MAGs) from the human microbiome using [MinCED](https://github.com/ctSkennerton/minced) (based on [CRT](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-8-209)), and (4) a set of spacers from the 24706 species-representative sequences in [GTDB](https://www.biorxiv.org/content/10.1101/771964v1) found using MinCED.
+All genomes/MAGs were provided a standardized taxonomy based on the [GTDB taxonomy](https://gtdb.ecogenomic.org/).
+In total this resulted in 1M unique spacer sequences (2.6M non-redundant spacer sequences) linked to a formalized source taxonomy.

 ## E. coli Prophage Virulence Factor Database

-# What is <this software>?
+# Target Discovery

 Overview Diagram

-# How to use <this software>

 # Software Workflow Diagram